saidarao-0424/spring-batch-first-app/README.md

     mvn clean install

 # TODO

-    1).Need to enhance the code to read from csv file provided in resources/any external folder.
-    2).Write to a In-memory db using JpaItemWriter<> of Spring batch.
+    1).Write to a In-memory db using JpaItemWriter<> of Spring batch.
-    3).Implement Junit to perform Unit testing.
+    2).Implement Junit to perform Unit testing.

 # Better modularity
  create a separate project to maintain all core Jpa entities and repostories and re-use it in Batch and rest-controller api.